Special Educational Needs and/or Disabilities (SEND)

 - need a range of different teaching approaches and experiences.

 - To create a learning environment that is inspirational and challenging, yet supportive and safe, to meet the SEN of each child

 - To promote positive partnerships between pupils, parents and external agencies

-- To support the early identification of special educational needs and/or disabilities through careful, thorough and purposeful monitoring approaches
+- To support the early identification of SEND through careful, thorough and purposeful monitoring approaches

 - To use a wide range of strategies to foster a culture of lifelong learning and independent skills to prepare children for their futures